 Pink, in its lighter forms, can be considered a tad feminine, but add a little extra warmth to the pink palette and the end result is bags of passion and fun.
 We saw the emergence of pink and grey last year, but this time the hue is let off the leash with audacious consequences.

-In sister tone, orange, we have a colour symbolising activity, appetite and socialisation.
+With its sister tone, orange, we have a colour symbolising activity, appetite, and socialisation.
 That’s what the good folks at Houzz have to say, anyway.
 They also reckon this is the most controversial colour in the spectrum, but he who dares…

 Add accent colours to offset your bolder tones, perhaps mint green skirting to frame your feature walls, and the look starts to come together.